-• A minimum of 18 credit hours in Biology (BIOL) courses at the 2000 level or higher
+• A minimum of 18 credit hours in Biology (BIOL) courses at the 2000 level or higher to a maximum of 36 credit hours.

 Please note that upper level Biology (BIOL) courses have prerequisite requirements.

 Minor in Black and African Diaspora Studies